farling42/fvtt-import-realmworks/README.md

 If you like what it does, then contributions will be gratefully received at [Patreon](https://www.patreon.com/amusingtime)

 ## Changelog
 0.1.4 Improve layout of window (remove paste box).
 Add output of topic aliases, connections.
 Simplify code with ?.
+Correct title for extracted portfolio.
+Prefix for GM directions.
+Initial creation of Actors for PF1 and DND5E (all information stored in biography/notes section of sheet).

 0.1.3 Initial support for annotations on various fields.
 Improve layout of tag snippets.
 Attempt to remove 'null' field titles.